malixian/clockwork/docs/firstrun.md

 (Startup-3) Awaiting LoadModel requests from clients
 ```

-By default, the controller will listen for client connections on port 12346.
+By default, the controller will listen for incoming client connections on port 12346.
 Run `./controller -h` for more options.

 ### Start a client